 The Wavelength Project began in 2015 as an Arts Council England and Kent Wildlife Trust supported art/neuroscience collaboration between Mark Ware and Prof Hugo D Critchley and his colleagues at the Sackler Centre for Consciousness Science (Brighton and Sussex Medical School / University of Sussex).
 Later that year, the Wavelength Project expanded to also include a collaboration with Dr Nichola Street and Dr Gemma Hurst, psychology lecturers and researchers at Staffordshire University’s School of Psychology, Sport and Exercise.
 At the centre of both collaborations was a focus on the potential benefits of exposure to the natural environment in terms of wellbeing and health.
 These collaborations have been the inspiration for the creation of an art/science charity called, Reflecting Nature in art & science.

 The collaboration between Mark Ware and Prof Critchley (Brighton and Sussex Medical School/University of Sussex):

 Mark Ware and Prof Critchley decided that the first stage of their collaboration should concentrate solely on investigations in natural versus artificial sounds (with the intention of exploring natural versus artificial light at a later date).
 In particular, they were interested in exploring whether or not there are inherent qualities in natural sounds that may be of benefit in terms of wellbeing and health and that may also contribute to the understanding and creation of certain types of time-based art.

 Mark supplied neuroscientists at the Sackler Centre with 100 audio recordings of natural and artificial sounds.
 Participants in the study were asked if they were able to identify the sounds, which allowed the neuroscientists to group a selection of the recordings into one the following four categories: ‘Natural Familiar’, ‘Natural Unfamiliar’, ‘Artificial Familiar’ and ‘Artificial Unfamiliar’.
 From this, Mark created four soundscapes, each exclusively featuring sounds from one of these categories.
 The neuroscientists then asked for participants’ preference responses, and measured their brain and body responses, to each of the soundscapes.

-The results of this scientific investigation were published earlier this year as a Scientific Reports paper that can be found at: https://www.nature.com/articles/srep45273
+The results of this scientific investigation were published earlier in 2017 as a Scientific Reports paper that can be found at: https://www.nature.com/articles/srep45273

 Brighton and Sussex Medical School published the following about the results of the investigation: